AbdullahBakir97/Django-Reporting-System/README.md

 ## Introduction

-API is a Django-based API project with JWT authentication, email login with OTP, media file handling, and CRUD operations.
-The project uses PostgreSQL as the database and follows the MVC pattern.
+bust Django-based RESTful API designed to facilitate a modern reporting system.
+It integrates essential features including secure JWT authentication, OTP-based email login for heightened security, advanced media file management capabilities, and efficient CRUD operations across various data entities.
+Developed with PostgreSQL as the database backend, the project follows the Model-View-Controller (MVC) architectural pattern, ensuring scalability, maintainability, and optimal performance.

 ## Features

-- JWT Authentication
+- 🔒 **JWT Authentication**: Securely authenticate users and authorize access.
-- Email Login with OTP
+- 📧 **Email Login with OTP**: Authenticate users via email using OTP for added security.
-- Media File Handling
-- CRUD Operations
+- 🖼️ **Media File Handling**: Upload, retrieve, update, and delete media files (photos, videos, PDFs).
+- 🔄 **CRUD Operations**: Perform CRUD (Create, Read, Update, Delete) operations for users, reports, and media files.

+## Functionality

+### User Management

+- **Register**: Allows users to create a new account using username, email, and password.
+- **OTP Login**: Authenticate users via email OTP for login.
+- **Profile Management**: Update user profile information including full name, date of birth, gender, address, and national ID.

+### Media Management

+- **Upload Media**: Upload various types of media files (photos, videos, PDFs) to the system.
+- **List Media**: Retrieve a list of all media files uploaded by the authenticated user.
+- **Media Detail**: View details of a specific media file, update its contents, or delete it.

+### Reporting

+- **Create Report**: Generate reports detailing incidents, including textual description and associated media files.
+- **List Reports**: Retrieve a list of reports submitted by the authenticated user.
+- **Report Detail**: View, update, or delete a specific report including its description and associated media files.

 ## Requirements